janv/john-carmack-plan-archive/by_year/johnc_plan_1999.md

 All of that added up to more than I was going to be able to do in the time left after the various research, graphics, and networking things I want to pursue.

-* added r_speeds timing info to cinematic texture uploads
+* added `r_speeds` timing info to cinematic texture uploads
 * fixed loop sounds on movers
 * new bfg sound
-* "sv_pure 1" as default, requires clients to only get data from pk3 files the server is using
+* `sv_pure 1` as default, requires clients to only get data from pk3 files the server is using
 * fixed fog pass on inside of textured fog surfaces
 * properly fog sprites
 * graphics for scoreboard headers